 Speakers who are APA members are NOT ELIGIBLE to attend additional sessions on the day they are a ‘Session Only’ speaker.

 If a speaker plans to attend the conference in order to present his/her session only, that speaker will not be required to register for the conference.
-Speakers who are not registered for one day or the full conference will receive badges that differentiate them from those who are registered; those badges will not allow them into sessions with meals or special events.
+Speakers who are not registered for one day or the full conference will receive badges that differentiate them from those who are registered; those badges will not allow them into other sessions or special events.
 All speakers will receive badges representing their registration category and acknowledging them as a speaker.
 Please be sure that the speaker has been entered into the online session information by the moderator, or that late bio information is given to the CM Credit Management Contractor so a badge can be produced for that session-only speaker.

 Passes for Media Representatives

 Media representatives who wish to attend the Conference for the purposes of reporting on Conference activities shall be approved in advance by the VP Conferences after consultation with the VP Public Information.
 Media representatives who contact the Chapter should clarify, in writing, their journalistic intent in attending the conference as part of receiving approval.
 Such approval will constitute the provision of a complimentary ‘Press Pass’ which is limited to conference sessions without admission to meals or special events.
 Approved media representatives will be responsible for any hotel expenses they incur, or for any special events and/or any meals they wish to attend.
-The VP Public Information shall work with the CHC and the Conference Management Contractor (CMC) so there is mutual awareness regarding invited press expected to ensure the press are greeted, provided session materials as well as Conference and Chapter information.
+The VP Public Information shall work with the CHC and the Conference Management Contractor (CMC) so there is mutual awareness regarding invited press to ensure they are greeted, provided session materials as well as Conference and Chapter information.
 The names of those obtaining press passes should be provided to the CMC who will maintain the list at the Registration area.

 Conference Host Committee